Gábor Bódy: Biography

-His next feature Nárcisz és Psyché was the largest-scale Hungarian production of its era.
+His next feature Narcissus and Psyche was the largest-scale Hungarian production of its era.
 This epic production based on Sándor Weöres's poetic work Psyché starred Patricia Adriani, Udo Kier and György Cserhalmi and exists in three versions: an original 210-minute two-part version, a 136-minute version for foreign distribution and a 270-minute three-part television version.

-In 1980 Bódy began to work on the first international video magazine INFERMENTAL and managed to publish the first of 10 issues (plus one special issue) while on a residency at DAAD Berliner Küunstlerprogram in 1982.
+In 1980 Bódy began to work on the first international video magazine INFERMENTAL and managed to publish the first of 10 issues (plus one special issue) while on a residency at DAAD Artists-in-Berlin Program in 1982.
 The series published featured a range of guest editors and in total included work from over 1500 artists from 36 countries and was published up to 1991.

 After many frustrated projects Bódy managed to complete what was to become his final feature film Kutya éji dala (Dog's Night Song).
+The director of photography for "Dog's Night Song" was Johanna Heer.
 Bódy cast himself as the lead in this ambitious and influential feature which incorporated Super8 and video footage as well as a range of Hungarian underground punk bands (Galloping Coroners, Trabant) of the time in order to a film "deeply rooted in the fundamentals of today's reality."

 In 1985 Bódy died under sketchy circumstances.
 A later published information (2001) hints his earlier collaboration (1973–1983) with the Hungarian Secret Police, the III/III.
 Authorities of the time (Hungary was then considered a 'satellite' country of the Soviet Union) stated that he had killed himself.
 His widow instead preferred a charge of murder against certain unidentified parties.
 No official investigation followed and Bódy's fate remains a mystery to this day.